FOR IMMEDIATE RELEASE

 Wolves remain protected in the majority of the state of Oregon where conservationists are celebrating a recent increase in wolf numbers and a significant decrease in conflict.

 In 2012 Oregon's wolf killing program was put on a court-ordered hold.
 The number of livestock losses blamed on wolves decreased dramatically even as the population of wolves nearly doubled (statement).
 While two Oregon wolves dispersed into Idaho, both were killed within weeks, demonstrating just how tough it is to be a wolf in that state (statement).

-With only 53 known wolves in the entire state of Oregon (many of which are pups less than a year old) and the state no longer able to depend on healthy populations in neighboring states to bolster numbers here, conservationists caution recovery remains tenuous.
+With only 53 [Update: This number was later revised to 46 by state officials] known wolves in the entire state of Oregon (many of which are pups less than a year old) and the state no longer able to depend on healthy populations in neighboring states to bolster numbers here, conservationists caution recovery remains tenuous.

 Below is a statement of Rob Klavins, Wildlife Advocate for Oregon Wild:

 "In 2011 Congress and the Obama administration threw wolves to the Tea Party.

 "Americans rightly celebrated the recovery of bald eagles and gray whales when they were removed from the protections of the Endangered Species Act.
 We didn't immediately resume whaling or hold a hunt aimed at killing half of America's bald eagles.
 Sadly, states like Idaho and Montana celebrated the de-listing of wolves with a hail of gunfire and trappers snares.